yjhtry/anything/README.md

 # Anything

-a app to handle anything for me
+An app that handles everything for me